 - Check forums, subreddits, and social media sites for conversations about your industry

 As you work through this process, you might find you have more than one target audience.
-If you own an auto body shop, for example, your customer base may include not only car owners, but also automotive repair shop owners.
+For example, if you own an auto body shop, your customer base may include car owners and automotive repair shop owners.

 Create a Buyer Persona

-Once you understand who your target customers are, you can build buyer personas that help guide all your branding efforts.
-The buyer persona should include your customers’ key demographic info plus their goals, challenges, and how you can help.
+Once you understand your target customers, you can build buyer personas that help guide your branding efforts.
 Make a buyer persona for each audience you’ll serve with your brand, then focus on mapping out their purchase journey.
+The buyer persona should include your customers’ critical demographic info plus their goals, challenges, and how you can help.

 Map the Customer Journey

 A buyer’s journey map follows your audience from the very start of their challenge through checkout.
 You’ll start by identifying what they’re thinking, feeling, and doing as they set out to find a solution to the problem at hand.
-Then, you’ll define what products and services they’ll need along with what online content will serve them best as they do research into the best options.
+Then, you’ll define what products and services they need and what online content will serve them best as they research the best options.
 After that, you’ll look at how they might interact with your company and find their leading solutions.

-Once you have an excellent understanding of your customers’ desires and ideal buyer’s journey, you can create a brand that resonates with those individuals.
-Refer back to this information often as you move through the rest of the steps.
+Once you understand your customer’s desires and ideal buyer’s journey, you can create a brand that resonates with those individuals.
+Refer to this information as you move through the rest of the steps.

 Figure Out an Excellent Business Name

-To start dreaming up names, think about your target audience and their buyer’s journey.
+Consider your target audience and buyer’s journey to start dreaming up names.
 Also, take a moment to reflect on why you’re in business, what you’re selling, and how you plan to make a difference in this world.

 With those things in mind, you can start coming up with ideas by using a business name generator from:

 Write down all the name ideas that speak to you for later review.
-If anything comes to mind while browsing the results, jot down those names as well.
+If anything comes to mind while browsing the results, jot down those names.